zapleaf/SharpCandy/README.md

 Same as Flash except a certain number of LEDs are on at any given time.

 ### Snake
-Suppose to appear like a snake moveing around a 8x8 grid.
+Suppose to appear like a snake moving around a 8x8 grid.
 Needs work though as the "head" of the snake often goes back and forth and back tracks too much.

 ### Stars
 The LEDs randomly dim and brighten in white light to mimic twinkling stars.